 After a few years of overseeing various entrepreneurial projects, we knew, and still believe, that the ecosystem isn’t robust enough to focus on just a single sector.
 Therefore, we endorse various industries, but most interested in technology.

 Some of the LPs and investors we invited to join gradually acquired more relevance in the industry, which was great for name recognition.
 Our investors are also quite diverse.
-One of them is a proper financial institution while others come from several sectors including the food, retail
+One of them is a proper financial institution while others come from several sectors including the food, retail and pharmaceutical industries.

 In the end, I believe that Redwood’s most valuable asset is the team, not only the operational team but also the investors.